Optimizer choice is an empirical decision

 A practical shortlist

-In serious experiments, it is usually better to compare a small set of optimizers with genuinely different behaviors than to rely blindly on a single default.
+In serious experiments, it is usually better to compare a small set of optimizers with clearly different behaviours than to rely blindly on a single default.

 A strong shortlist to try first